 Recycle –there are more than 4,000 Christmas tree recycling programs throughout the U.S, so it shouldn’t be hard to find something to do with your tree.
 Earth911 has a search option for the recycling program closest to you, but most local waste management companies recycle your Christmas trees if you dispose of them properly and at the right time.
 Obviously, your tree needs to be clear of décor.
 Contact your local waste management office and find out their tree policy.

 Replant –If you purchase a tree with a root ball attached, you can replant it after the holidays.
 If you live in a cold climate, however, there are steps you need to take for this to be a viable option (like digging the hole you plan to plant your tree in in the fall due to frozen winter ground).
 Better Homes & Gardens has some great tips if you choose to go the replanting route.
 But this option takes pre-planning.

 If you live here in Central Florida like I do, rest assured: the City of Orlando recycles your trees on your regular yard waste collection day.
 Orange County Landfill chips the trees and turns them into mulch, which is free to city and county residents willing to go to the landfill to pick it up (with your own shovel and bags).
 Helpful tip: the rest of the year, yard waste is composted and the compost is free to the public!

-Here at Brite Homes Florida, we are always looking for helpful ways to live cleaner and greener.
+Here at Brite Homes, we are always looking for helpful ways to live cleaner and greener.
+We hope this blog will help you reduce your holiday waste.
 If you have any other suggestions to make the holiday season more sustainable and eco-0friendly, please feel free to comment and let us know.
 Have a Festive Holiday and a Happy New Year!